okfn/spd-admin/README.md

     └───datapackage.json
 ```

-The `datapackage.json` file is optional but recommended in order to make the project
+The `datapackage.json` file is required in order to make the project
 a valid [Data Package](http://specs.frictionlessdata.io/data-packages/).
 If you use
 the `dq generate` command, it will be automatically generated for you.